Master Prompting with the AIM framework

 Examples:

-What makes this work:Specific details eliminate ambiguity and guide the AI toward your desired outcome.
+What makes this work: Specific details eliminate ambiguity and guide the AI toward your desired outcome.
 When you specify format, length, tone, and other constraints, you're essentially providing a blueprint for the response.

-M - Modify & Refine
+M - Modify & Iterate

 Treat prompting as a conversation rather than a one-time request.
 Build on partial successes, clarify misunderstandings, and guide the AI toward increasingly better responses.
+Effective refinement follows a pattern that builds on momentum rather than starting from scratch:

 Examples of effective refinement prompts: